Code-Institute-Submissions/Rob-Mundy-noughts_and_crosses/README.md

             ![winning_scenario](./assets/images/winning_scenario_screengrab.png)

-    + Declare a stalemate (draw) if all of the spaces are used up and neither user or computer has 3 marks in a row
+    + Declare a stalemate (draw) if all of the spaces are used up and neither user nor computer has 3 marks in a row

         ![draw_scenarion](./assets/images/stalemate_screengrab.png)